-And as I watched them, I slowly felt myself change.
+As I watched them, I slowly felt myself change.
 My heart began skipping beats.
 My stomach started twisting in knots.
 My palms became sweaty as my body temperature increased.
-And the peace I had worked so hard to obtain in the days leading up to this court date, gone.
-The calmness I once felt as I walked up the stairs, vanished.
-And in its place, anxiety.
-And fear.
+And the peace I had worked so hard to obtain in the days leading up to this court date, were gone.
+And the calmness I once felt as I walked up the courthouse stairs, had vanished.
+And in its place settled anxiety and fear.

 And as I nervously walked around in circles, I repeated it again.
 He will have no fear of bad news; for his heart is steadfast trusting in the Lord.
 And again.
 He will have no fear of bad news; for his heart is steadfast trusting in the Lord.
 And again.
 He will have no fear…And again.
 He will have no fear…

-And as the court adjourned and we were on our way home, I wondered why I was worried if I believed in His word.
+As the court adjourned and we were on our way home, I wondered why I was worried if I believed in His word.
 What did I have to fear if my trust was Him.
 Why did I feel the need to beg?
 Or keep begging?
 Or doubt?
-Or wonder if my prayers were only reaching the beautiful ceiling of the courtroom?
+Or better yet, wonder if my prayers were only reaching the beautiful ceiling of the courtroom?

 Because He was there.
 He was already with us.
 And He had already gone before us and made a way.
 His words had already been whispered.
 His hand was already protecting.
 He was in control.
 And so there was nothing to fear.
 No reason to pace the floor.
 Or walk in circles.
 Or stop breathing.

-Now if I can only remember His faithfulness (and to breathe) at the next court date…
+Now if I can only remember His faithfulness (and to breathe) at our next court date…

 I would love to get connected with you on a more personal level, so if you liked this post, pass it on and then click here to find me on Facebook.